-For the past 5 years (2012-2017) the ‘Victory India Campaign’ has amply highlighted the imperative need to evaluate and audit our 70-year-old selection and training system for military Officers.
+Over the past decade the ‘Victory India Campaign’ has amply highlighted the imperative need to evaluate and audit our 70-year-old selection and training system for military Officers.
 The objective of this endeavor has been to improve the future quality of our military leadership.

 The Trilogy encompasses the whole gamut of pre-commission selection and training and its subsequent evaluation.
 Now that this matter has attracted the attention, it may be a good idea for the Chiefs of Staff Committee to appoint a tri-service committee to take another look at what is it that the Services expect from the institutions that carry out pre-commission training, and the extent to which these expectations are fulfilled.

 This is about the ‘product’ evaluation: the academies can process and carry out value addition but they can do very little beyond that.
 The Services ought to state their requirements in qualitative and quantitative terms so that the performance of the academies can be evaluated, and shortcomings can be overcome.